ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ## What is Elektra?

-Elektra serves as a universal and secure framework to access configuration settings in a global, hierarchical key database.
+Elektra serves as a universal and secure framework to access configuration settings in a specified, global, hierarchical key database.
 For more information, visit [https://libelektra.org](https://libelektra.org).

 For a small demo see here: